Alice Drakoules: Historical assessment

-James Gregory notes that Drakoules's participation in the Humanitarian League, alongside Henry S. Salt and Josiah Oldfield, led the League to include the promotion of a "humane diet" among its aims.
-He also situates her 1892 pamphlet Humanity and Vegetarianism within a broader late-Victorian overlap between feminist and vegetarian thought, observing that although some contemporaries drew such connections, the movement produced no tracts specifically directed at women and reported no lectures to female organisations in this period, with exposure coming mainly via the mainstream and temperance press, and occasional coverage in women's papers such as Shafts.
-Hilda Kean similarly describes Drakoules as a "spiritual mother" of the British humanitarian movement, emphasising her steady influence and organisational work; although less well known than many colleagues, the League's activities benefited from her sustained involvement and support.
+James Gregory writes that Drakoules's work in the Humanitarian League, together with Henry S. Salt and Josiah Oldfield, was one reason the League included a "humane diet" among its aims.
+He places her 1892 pamphlet Humanity and Vegetarianism in the late-Victorian overlap between feminist and vegetarian thought, noting that such connections were made by some contemporaries, while the movement produced no tracts directed specifically at women and reported no lectures to female organisations in this period.
+Hilda Kean describes Drakoules as a "spiritual mother" of the British humanitarian movement, with influence based on organisational work and support rather than public prominence.

-Diana Donald identifies a "strain of utopian thinking" within fin-de-siècle animal protection and argues that it was epitomised in the philosophy of the Humanitarian League, founded in 1891 by Salt and Drakoules.
-She also notes that Drakoules had adopted vegetarianism on conscientious grounds as the movement was gaining a stronger ideological impetus.
+Diana Donald identifies a "strain of utopian thinking" in fin-de-siècle animal protection and argues that it was represented by the Humanitarian League, founded in 1891 by Salt and Drakoules.
+She also notes that Drakoules adopted vegetarianism on conscientious grounds as the movement was gaining a stronger ideological impetus.

-Sky Duthie situates Drakoules among a generation of reform-minded women who used the League as a space to connect suffragist, feminist, socialist, and vegetarian causes.
-He identifies her as part of a broader cohort of women who embodied the New Woman ideal through their activism, and as a typical example of the League's higher-level organiser who helped to establish the League, served as treasurer, and campaigned throughout her life for vegetarianism, animal welfare, and related humanitarian reforms.
-In a study of the Aëthnic Union, a London-based feminist group in the early 1910s, Tallulah Maait Pepperell notes that Drakoules attended a meeting in September 1913, tracing Drakoules's attendance to her shared work with Jessey Wade and Ernest Bell, and argues that this illustrates overlapping networks connecting feminism and vegetarian humanitarianism in which Drakoules was active; she also records that Drakoules's husband, Platon, was present.
+Sky Duthie places Drakoules among reform-minded women who used the League to connect suffragist, feminist, socialist, and vegetarian causes.
+He identifies her as one of the League's organisers, noting that she helped found the League, served as treasurer, and campaigned throughout her life for vegetarianism, animal welfare, and related humanitarian reforms.
+In a study of the Aëthnic Union, a London-based feminist group in the early 1910s, Tallulah Maait Pepperell notes that Drakoules and her husband attended a meeting in September 1913.
+Pepperell links Drakoules's attendance to her shared work with Jessey Wade and Ernest Bell, and uses it as an example of the networks connecting feminism and vegetarian humanitarianism.